GrauleM/somo/README.md

 # SoMo
-**Fast  and  Accurate  Simulations  of  Continuum  Robots in  Complex  Environments**

 > This module contains a light wrapper around pybullet that facilitates the simulation of continuum manipulators.

 > The following is a pre-release.
 We are actively working on cleaning up this code and providing a thorough documentation.
-Warning: some of the older examples won't work on this branch. use the legacy branch for older examples.
-Working examples are: basketball demo

 SoMo (**So**ft**Mo**tion) is a framework to facilitate the simulation of continuum manipulator (CM) motion in